noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

-# Enjin's Architecture
+# Enjin Platform Architecture

-Now that you have a working [understanding of Enjin and Ethereum](enjin.md), it's time for you to understand in more detail how the different components that make up Enjin's platform interact with one another.

-The interaction model is intuitive when considering your game alone: first the user sends their input to the game, the game processes it, and then the result is displayed to the user.
-Consider the following example.
-In your game, the user wants to sell a sword.
-Your game removes the sword from the user's inventory and rewards them with gold.
-Then the user sees the sword disappear from their inventory.
-But how does this flow change when Ethereum comes into play?
+Managing a live blockchain game requires a robust ecosystem of architecture that is in constant communication with the Ethereum Network.

 ![A diagram of Enjin's Architecture](images/platform-architecture.png)

-As this diagram shows, a basic interaction involving one of Enjin's truly-owned game items is a simple six step process.
+As this diagram shows, a basic blockchain interaction is a simple six step process.

 In this example, let us still consider the case of the user trying to sell a sword:
 1. The user interacts with your game.
 They tell the game to sell a sword.
 2. Your game issues a web request to Enjin's Trusted Cloud.
 The request tells Enjin to remove the sword from the user's inventory.
 3. The Trusted Cloud sends a transaction request to the user's Enjin Wallet app.
 The requested transaction is one that would remove the sword.